‘Man is the only animal that kills for pleasure’

 Though the film is less graphic in its violence than many films of the slasher genre, Night School was still denounced by many critics upon release.

-In Britain, both the cinema and 1987 Guild Home Video releases were cut by 1 minute 16 secs by the BBFC to heavily reduce the gore and shots of slashing during the changing room and café murders.
-Despite this censorship, it was still labelled a video nasty.
+In the UK, both the cinema and 1987 Guild Home Video releases were cut by 1 minute 16 secs by BBFC censors to heavily reduce the gore and shots of slashing during the changing room and café murders.
+Despite this heavy-handed censorship, the film was still cited as a video nasty!